D: Deep River - Delmar

 1959 heavyweight visitor who met the big named UK heavyweights such as Dennis Mitchell, Tibor Szakacs and Billy Joyce

 He looked in trouble, but then delivered the kind of magic that was not an illusion.
-Without warning, and seemingly from any direction South African Gerry de Jager would execute a perfectly placed drop-kick.
+Without warning, and seemingly from any direction barefooted South African heavyweight Gerry de Jager would execute a perfectly placed drop-kick or flying head scissors.

 Although a master of all the holds for Gerry the drop-kick was his jewel in the crown, delivered with a speed that meant it was always a surprise weapon used to devastating effect.

 He was a big, powerful man and his speciality combined that power with a natural agility and speed that belied his stature.
 The popular 1960s heavyweight was said to have the fastest knock-out win on record, just twelve seconds.